nordic-institute/X-Road/doc/DataModels/dm-cs_x-road_central_server_configuration_data_model.md

 ## 2.7 AUTH_CERTS

-Authentication certificate that is used by a security server to establish secure connection.
-Each authentication certificate belongs to a particular security server.
+Authentication certificate that is used by a Security Server to establish secure connection.
+Each authentication certificate belongs to a particular Security Server.

 The record is created when X-Road registration officer approves the request in the user interface.
-The record is removed whenever there is need to remove the security server the record belongs to or when the authentication certificate cannot be used any more.
-An X-Road registration officer can either remove security server or send authentication certificate deletion request for the security server in the user interface.
-The latter is done when only authentication certificate (without security server) is going to be deleted.
+The record is removed whenever there is need to remove the Security Server the record belongs to or when the authentication certificate cannot be used any more.
+An X-Road registration officer can either remove Security Server or send authentication certificate deletion request for the Security Server in the user interface.
+The latter is done when only authentication certificate (without Security Server) is going to be deleted.
 The record is never modified.
 See also documentation of table security_servers.

 ### 2.7.1 Indexes